penguintutor/lc-building/README.md

 Changes are implemented immediately, but there is not currently a way to undo those changes, other than not saving them.
 Data is included in some of the functions and is likely to be included in future.
 Note that the history of edits is independant so changes to different parts may have unintentional consequences.

+### Performance issues
+Performance is under review.
+Attempted multithreading for updates (thread per wall), but due to GIL and additional overheads this was noticeably slower.